neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Parameters

-`: object` - an object with the following members:
+`object` - an object with the following members:

 - `blockIndex: number` - index of the block to get information about
 - `network?: string` - network to submit this request to.
 If omitted, the default network set to the provider is used

 ##### Returns

-`: Block` - a block object returned from the remote RPC
+`Block` - a block object returned from the remote RPC

 ##### Example